 The drafting of the independence model has been a work in progress without any final decision made on the document itself.
 What is attached here is currently the most advanced draft but not considered as final by the full convention.

-The State legislature and the Office of Hawaiian Affairs refused to fund this convention to completion.
+The state legislature and the Office of Hawaiian Affairs refused to fund this convention to completion.
 The convention now stands in recess, remaining unfunded, and thus unable to complete its work to be submitted to the Native Hawaiian population.
-The NHC today is in recess and has not adjourned sine die (without day to reconvene, essentially closing the assembly).
+The NHC today is in recess and has not adjourned sine die (without a day to reconvene, essentially closing the assembly).
 With the NHC in recess, the legislature and the Office of Hawaiian Affairs now started looking in another direction—toward the US Congress and federal recognition, as the resolution of the matter of Hawaiian self-determination.

 Convention debate on self-determination